5 Key Digital Marketing Analytics to Monitor

 What does any of that have to do with marketing?
 You can count impressions, or visitors, or even look at a bounce rate or open rate.
 None of these, in a vacuum, are capable of presenting a broader, much less full picture.
 You can have the strongest pageviews you’ve ever had on a page, but generate very little demand or capture only a few leads from it.
 The attention might be nice, but it doesn’t necessarily get your marketing and sales flywheel going.

 KPIs that are informed by a robust, thoughtful customer journey map and tactical plan best provide the insights you need to gauge marketing and sales health.
+Analyzing data provides valuable insights into user behavior and the success of your marketing strategies.
 With that in mind, let’s look at five digital marketing metrics that best get to the heart of your efforts’ efficiency and efficacy.

 Sessions